Donnvr/Donnvr/README.md

 - Chonny Jash Fans
 - Dandy's World Fans (iwec fandom.)

 Please respect these!
 If you have any questions feel free to ask.
 I can be lenient on *some* of these depending on the topic.
-Fictives are usually excluded from these since thats not something that can be controlled. ^_^
+Introjects are usually excluded from these since thats not something that can be controlled. ^_^

 ![image](https://github.com/user-attachments/assets/e365686d-5bbb-4fac-93a7-e8ac2de2592a)
 -----------------------------------------------------------------------------------------------